vb140772/min-ops/README.md

 - Disk paths are extracted from endpoint URLs if not directly provided in the JSON
 - Health percentages are color-coded: ≥90% (green), ≥75% (yellow), <75% (red)
 - Usage percentages are color-coded: <80% (green), <95% (yellow), ≥95% (red)
+- Free space percentages are color-coded: >20% (green), >5% (yellow), ≤5% (red)
+- `--low-space` option requires `--summary` mode
+- `--failed` option works in both regular and summary modes:
+  - Regular mode: Shows a single consolidated table of all failed disks
+  - Summary mode: Shows only erasure sets that contain failed disks
+- `--pager` mode pauses output after each screen - press SPACE to continue, 'q' to quit
+- All options can be combined for flexible filtering and display